vishvAsa/vedAH_yajuH/Rk/shAkalam/aitareya-brAhmaNam/haug/00/CONTENTS.md

 *.
 203-207 CHAPTER 3.
 The hymos for lifting tho Chamasa (Soma cups).
 Tho Prasthita

 Yajyas of the seven Hotars concluding this ceremony.
 The two difforeut kinds of Hotars, Explanation of some apparent anomalies in the per formances of the minor Hotris.
-The Jagatî lymns for Indra.
+The Jagatī lymns for Indra.
 Tho concluding verses of the minor Hotri-priests.
 On a peculiarity in the Sastras of the Achhavaka

 - 207-278 CHAPTER 4.
 The Sampāta hymns.
 The Válakhilyas.
 The Dürohanam ...
 276--288 CHAPTER 5.
 The so-called Silpas, viz., the Nābhānediṣtba, Narasamsa, Val